Rejuve/LinAge2-Python/README.md

 - NHANES participants and staff
 - Original LinAge2 authors (Fong et al., 2025)
 - `scikit-survival` library for Cox model implementation

+---

+## 📄 License & Disclaimer

+This project is for **research and educational purposes**.
+Clinical use requires validation in your specific population and appropriate regulatory approval.
+Not intended as a substitute for professional medical advice.